jawm17/employee-directoy-react/README.md

 ## Description

-This project uses react to display employees based on user inputs.
-The user is able to sort the table by employee name.
-They can also filter employees by occupation and location.
+This project uses react js to manipulate data based on user inputs.
+The employee directory can be filtered by employee name, occupation, and location.

 ## Usage